-Tallapoosa County will encourage schools to arrange meetings at various times, provide transportation if necessary, or provide in-home conferences between teachers/educators if the parent is unable to attend conferences at school.
-When possible technology will be used to assist and communicate with parents and families that cannot come to the school to attend conferences.
+Tallapoosa County will encourage schools to arrange meetings at various times, provide transportation if necessary, or provide in-home conferences between teachers/educators if the parent is unable to attend in-person conferences at school.
+When possible technology, via video chat or other virtual methods, may be used to assist and communicate with parents and families who cannot come to the school to attend conferences.